 Where feasible, custodians are advised they should use encrypted email for communications with patients.
 If encryption is not feasible, the IPC suggests that custodians should determine whether email communication is reasonable considering: (1) the degree of sensitivity of the information; (2) the volume and frequency of the emails; (3) the purpose of the transmission; (4) patient expectations; and (5) the availability of alternative methods of communication.

 PHI should be stored on email servers only for as long as is necessary.
 It is up to each custodian to determine how long is necessary.
 For example, once an email has been documented in a patient's record, it may not be necessary to retain the email on the email server.
 The same goes for emails on a portable device.

-The IPC has a Fact Sheet (2005) regarding the secure destruction of PHI.
+The IPC has a fact sheet (2005) regarding the secure destruction of PHI.
 Secure destruction includes ensuring that PHI is disposed of in a permanent manner.
 If destruction is outsourced to a third party service provider, the IPC recommends using a provider accredited by an industrial trade association, such as the National Association for Information Destruction.
 It also describes provisions that should be part of the custodian's agreement with the service provider.
-For this Fact Sheet, please click here.

 If you have any questions about the impact of the fact sheet on communicating PHI by email, please do not hesitate to contact us.
 We would be happy to assist in developing the policies and procedures referred to by the IPC.